If Commerce Were a League of Heroes, Logistics Would Be Its Superman

 As a logistics sales professional, reaching decision-makers is one of the biggest challenges.
 To generate logistics sales leads effectively, you need to:

 - Understand your ideal customer profile (ICP): Identify businesses that align with your services and create targeted campaigns to connect with them.
+Consider factors such as:

 - Improve outreach tactics: Use a mix of cold calling, email marketing, and LinkedIn outreach to engage busy professionals.